bolshchikov/retail-center/README.md

 * You can assume that each node has only two children (binary tree)

 What is the complexity of the algorithm?
-On the figure below, grey nodes - are the nodes that should be returned by algorithm.
+On the figure below, gray nodes - are the nodes that should be returned by algorithm.

 ![figure 3](https://raw.github.com/bolshchikov/retail-center/master/img/ex3.png)